The Tulsi plant holds a lot of religious importance in Indian culture. And why not?

 However, did you know that Tulsi leaves aren’t supposed to be chewed?

-Chewing on the leaves exposes the teeth to the mercury.
+Chewing on the leaves exposes the teeth to mercury.
 A large amount of mercury can cause your teeth to fall out instantly.
 However, the effect of Tulsi leaves is not so instantaneous or drastic.

 Another reason is that the leaves have a slightly harmful acid and the mouth has an alkaline pH.
 When the acidity of the leaves reacts with the mouth, it may cause tooth decay.